 - Garnish: Chopped chives or parsley

-Making the Broth (Optional)
+To Make the Broth

-Place all ingredients except salt for the broth in a large stock pot and cover with 4 quarts of cold water.
+Place all ingredients except salt for the broth in a large stockpot and cover with 4 quarts of cold water.
 Bring to a boil, lower the heat and add the salt (start with about 1 tablespoon and don't add more until the end, because the evaporation could make it too salty).